harddal/SYNASM/README.md

 Features:

-    Support for most of the instructions (JE, JNE, and JMP have yet to be implemented)
+    Support for all 31 of the instructions

     Can use strings for DCO